I have two kids that attend Oceanside Unified School District (used to be three, one just graduated in Spring 2018.)

 I don’t know whether we’re having the impact we’d like to have, but you’ve got to try, right?

-- One of the Parent Representatives for the District’s budget steering committee, called the “LCAP” Committee here in California, because it deals with implementation of the Local Control Funding Formula (LCFF) and requires the production of an annual Local Control Accountability Plan (LCAP) to do that.I’ve been involved in this since the 2014-15 school year (to produce the 2015-16 LCAP.)
+- Past Parent Representative for the District’s budget steering committee, called the “LCAP” Committee here in California, because it deals with implementation of the Local Control Funding Formula (LCFF) and requires the production of an annual Local Control Accountability Plan (LCAP) to do that.I was involved in this from the 2014-15 school year (to produce the 2015-16 LCAP) through the 2017-18 school year.

-- The vice-chair of the local High School’s “site council”.
+- A current member of the local High School’s “site council”.
 Each school is required to have a steering committee, called the “site council” with representation by the stakeholder groups – parents, teachers, administration, students.
 I’m a member of El Camino High School’s council since the 2016-17 school year and, I hope, contributing to helping our school improve.

-- A member of a group called the Local Control Funding Formula (LCFF, again…) “Test Kitchen.”
+- Participated in a group called the Local Control Funding Formula (LCFF, again…) “Test Kitchen.”
 This is a small group – a subset of the LCAP committee, that is one of three such groups working with state organizations (WestEd, CCEE, Pivot Learning, etc) to improve the entire LCAP process to ensure greater transparency and encourage more participation by the community overall.

 In all this, my real core mission is to make sure that we have a consistent process in place to communicate between District and Parents, to make sure parent voices are heard, and – I hope – to hold the District accountable for the decisions they make that may not quite follow what the parents feel their interests are…